darkerload/JsonLogger/README.md

 ## JsonLogger

-This library providing logger to text file.
+This library providing data logger to text file.
 You can use easily for all .net apps.

 ### How do I implementation?